mlewis7127/qldbguide/content/docs/guide/getting-started.md

 ## Using AWS Console

 The first step is to create a ledger.
-In the AWS console, you specify a name for the ledger and any optional tags.
+In the AWS console, you specify a name for the ledger, the permissions mode to use, and any optional tags.

 ![Create Ledger through Console](/images/qldb-create-ledger-console.png)